hamzapQA/ims-demo/README.md

 Welcome to IMS!
 Please type an option?
 CUSTOMER: Information about customers
 ITEM: Individual Items
-ORDER: Generate an ORder
+ORDER: Generate an Order
-ORDERLINE: ADD items and total order
+ORDERLINE: Add items and total order
 STOP: To close the application
 ```
 ## Running the tests